Dafydd ap Gwilym Society: History

 The society was established in 1886, making it the oldest society in Oxford after the Union.
 It is known by its members as "Y Dafydd".
 In the 1990s, several of the society's magazine editions (Yr Aradr), feature articles on the creative work of its members, as well as some of its guest speakers.

 Among its founding members were O. M. Edwards and John Morris-Jones.
 The society began accepting female members in the academic year 1966–1967.

 Traditions

 The society is named after the poet Dafydd ap Gwilym, and it was the tradition for every meeting to begin with a reading of his work by the Chaplain, followed by discussion.

 The Society had some formal rituals and prestigious-sounding positions, though they were intended to be ironic.
 Today the chairman keeps the title of Chaplain, and the prestigious job of Headquarters remains.

 It is traditional for members and alumni of the society to meet annually at the National Eisteddfod.

+Constitution

+In 2025, an official constitution was drafted for Cymdeithas Dafydd ap Gwilym.
+It is not known whether there exists an original constitution, or if it was lost.
+The Co-Caplaniaid of Y Dafydd, however, felt a constitution was necessary for the continuance of the society.